Asian Americans in California: Chinese

 The Bay Area in general is 8-9% Chinese.
 Many live in Santa Clara County, with many prevalent in Cupertino, Sunnyvale, and Milpitas.
 In the East Bay, many in San Ramon, Dublin, Pleasanton, Oakland, Walnut Creek, and Piedmont.
 Berkeley has many Chinese in the area; UC Berkeley is about 20% Chinese.
 On the Peninsula, there are many Chinese Americans in Daly City, San Mateo, San Bruno, and Foster City.

-Northern California and America at large’s Chinese population largely originated in the Taishan area, with at least half of Chinese Americans in the 1980s reporting some or all Taishanese ancestry.
+Northern California and America at large's Chinese population largely originated in the Taishan area, with at least half of Chinese Americans in the 1980s reporting some or all Taishanese ancestry.
 Nearby cities such as Zhongshan had larger emigration waves to the US and/or California.
 There were also some Shanghainese immigrants coming into the Bay Area to a lesser extent during the 70s-80s.

 Sacramento is 3-5% Chinese.
 Davis has many Asian American residents and students at UC Davis.
 Elk Grove has a Chinese community.

 Los Angeles is 1.8% Chinese, and Los Angeles County is 4% Chinese.
 A large portion of the Chinese population resides in the San Gabriel Valley.
-Areas with notable Chinese and Chinese-American populations include Chinatown, parts of San Fernando Valley, and Westwood in Los Angeles, the San Gabriel Valley/ the 626 (Arcadia, Alhambra, El Monte, Monterey Park, Rosemead, San Gabriel, Temple City), Rowland Heights, Diamond Bar, Hacienda Heights, and the Los Angeles County/Orange County border cities of Cerritos and Artesia.
-Chinatown in Los Angeles is populated by mostly working-class Cantonese and mainland Chinese while the western San Gabriel Valley has a diverse Chinese and Taiwanese population.
+Areas with notable Chinese and Chinese-American populations include Chinatown, parts of San Fernando Valley, and Westwood in Los Angeles, the San Gabriel Valley, the 626 (Arcadia, Alhambra, El Monte, Monterey Park, Rosemead, San Gabriel, Temple City), Rowland Heights, Diamond Bar, Hacienda Heights, and the Los Angeles County/Orange County border cities of Cerritos and Artesia.
+Chinatown in Los Angeles is populated by mostly working-class Cantonese and mainland Chinese while the western San Gabriel Valley has a diverse Chinese population.
 Rowland Heights and the Eastern San Gabriel Valley is mainly populated by Taiwanese.

-In Orange County, Irvine has a large Chinese and Taiwanese population.
+In Orange County, Irvine has a large Chinese population.

 San Diego has Chinese communities in Torrey Pines and Ranchos Penasquitos, and there are sizeable numbers in other County cities such as Carlsbad and Poway.